Our SEND Information Report is part of the Devon Local Offer for learners with Special Educational Needs and Disabilities (SEND).

 The Head of School for Kilmington, The Class Teacher and the SENDCO are also involved in deciding what resources/training and support is needed.
 If a pupil requires additional resources this is identified on their Individual Plan or in our class monitoring folders.
 These are reviewed regularly and changes are made as needed, according to the needs of the children and resources available.
-The school will need to be able to demonstrate how it has spent SEND funding to date and whether this funding has met the outcomes for the child.

 Who provides support in school for pupils with SEND?